26 January 2011

-In the recovery process, the people on the net and the many who called were the ones who ultimately helped us back to being able to trust again.
+In the recovery process, the people on the net and the many who called were the ones who ultimately helped us regain trust.
 In this world, not many want to take the time to help another, especially a stranger.

-These people's actions, no matter how big or small, not only helped us find Idaho but also helped to repair our souls and trust in humanity.
+These people's actions, no matter how big or small, helped us find Idaho and also helped to repair our souls and trust in humanity.

 An arrest in North Carolina of a man who had in his possession two stolen horses in Tennessee and a stolen trailer from Shelby, NC, where we live, came as a significant break.
-We finally got valuable information from the Sheriff's department about that arrest through much persistence.
+Through much persistence, we finally got valuable information from the Sheriff's department about that arrest.

-Labor Day weekend Harold and I decided to take a spontaneous trip and headed to Nashville, Tennessee.
-My mother had died a couple of weeks before, and we just needed to get away.
+Harold and I decided to take a spontaneous trip on Labor Day weekend and headed to Nashville, Tennessee.
+My mother had died two weeks before, and we needed to escape.
 We never made it to Nashville.
-We felt we were being led in another direction and changed our plans while driving down the road.
+We felt we were being led in another direction and changed our plans while driving.